ocaml/dune/doc/concepts/promotion.rst

 Promotion
 =========

-Promotion relates to copying the output of a dune rule to your source tree.
+Promotion relates to copying the output of a Dune rule to your source tree.
-Common uses include updating rule output after a failed diff (e.g. from a test) or committing output to source control to cut down on dependencies during packaging.
+Common uses include updating rule output after a failed diff (e.g., from a test) or committing output to source control to cut down on dependencies during packaging.

-Promoting test or rule output after diffing
+Promoting Test or Rule Output After Diffing
 -------------------------------------------

 Whenever an action ``(diff <file1> <file2>)`` or ``(diff?  <file1>